 7.9.1.1 General

 This solution addresses the KI#2.
 Just as the example described in the KI#2, a 3rd-party retail App-server (i.e., VAL server) may issue periodic or event-triggered inventory service requests to check the changed volume of some specific types of AIoT devices in a certain area.
 When the number of the available AIoT devices of a type drops below a certain threshold, the retail store might run into service interruption of not having sufficient goods for customers.
 In this scenario, the corresponding retailer is better off replenishing the stock in advance by adding more devices of the type.
-If the retail store asks for periodic inventory service, it’s expected to be informed when and which type of devices will be increased or decreased.
+If the retail store asks for periodic or event-triggered inventory service, it’s expected to be informed when and which type of devices will be increased or decreased.

 This solution is proposed to fulfil the above scenario and mainly support the following service requests: